Jonathangmit/scriptingGMITproject/README.md

 ## 11/04/20 -13/04/20
 analysisconstruct.py loaded, this provides an executable script that produces the graphical images required and the text file output.
 This is to be worked on further before creating final analysis.py.
 Descriptive stats are subtracted to give differences between species, t test performed on the 4 measurements between iris vericolour and iris virningica to determine if difference can be spotted.
-Next seps to tie all in for analysis py and then continue investigation into further analysis conducted by others.
+Next steps to tie all in for analysis py and then continue investigation into further analysis conducted by others.

+## 15/04/20
+Investigation and programming of Z and T tests into ananlysiscontruct3.py

 # 4. Main project analysis and discussion